 But you know what?

-No I get it.
+No, I get it.

 I recently interviewed a fireman, and I'm doing a special for Fox Nation.

-I don't want to get too deep into it right now, but he was a fireman, and he had a floor collapse on him.
+I don't want to get too deep into it right now, but he was a fireman, and he had a floor collapse on him, 60% of his body, deep burns, right?

-And so he needed a face transplant, and I interviewed him after he successfully had it done.
+And I interviewed him after he successfully had it done.

 And it was such an incredible story, touching beyond words.

-I mean, you know, here's a handsome young man, and his face was basically burned off.
+I mean, you know, here's a handsome young man and his face was basically burned off.

-I know we take it for granted that okay the firemen are gonna run up the the twin towers and when everyone else is running in the other direction they'll run to save people's lives and and those guys going up that day they they probably had a good idea this may be the last day.
+I know we take it for granted that, okay, the firemen are going to run up the Twin Towers and when everyone else is running in the other direction, they'll run to save people's lives.

-We know they thought that because many of them left messages for loved ones before they went in because they knew it was that dangerous and but you think about where would we be without firemen or paramedics or policemen.
+We know they thought that because many of them left messages for loved ones before they went in because they knew it was that dangerous.

 I know it's fashionable to bash the police.